-After you emergency fund is set up, it’s time to build your savings.
+After your emergency fund is set up, it's time to build your savings.
 This savings account is meant to cover all of your monthly expenses over a time period should you ever lose your main income source.

 If you get fired today, could you confidently say that you can afford to live comfortably for the next three to five months without making money?

 For many Americans, the answer is no.

 After you build your emergency account, start building separate savings to cover all of your family's monthly expenses for at least three months (six is better).